285sopes2usac/USAX/docs/building.md

     ./scripts/build_toolchain -s ovmf

-After that, it will be possible to boot Tilck by running:
+After that, it will be possible to boot usax by running:

     ./build/run_efi_qemu32

 Note: there's a `run_efi_qemu64` script as well.
-Its purpose is to test the very realistic case where modern x86_64 machines run Tilck and the UEFI bootloader has to switch from `long mode` to `protected mode 32` before jumping to the kernel.
+Its purpose is to test the very realistic case where modern x86_64 machines run usax and the UEFI bootloader has to switch from `long mode` to `protected mode 32` before jumping to the kernel.

-## Building Tilck's unit tests
+## Building usax's unit tests

-Tilck uses the [googletest] framework for unit tests and that's not downloaded by `build_toolchain` when it's run without arguments.
+usax uses the [googletest] framework for unit tests and that's not downloaded by `build_toolchain` when it's run without arguments.
 In order to install that framework in the toolchain, just run: